Best daily deals

 What kind of YouTube channel do you want?

 How you categorize your channel and what kinds of videos you intend to make will determine what style of microphone best suits you.
 If you’re planning on streaming for gaming, the Blue Yeti is a great pick because of its versatile recording pattern options and relatively compact size.
-However, it wouldn’t be realistic or even usable, really, for vlogging.
+However, it wouldn’t be realistic or even usable for vlogging.
 In that case, you’d want something out of frame, like a shotgun microphone or a slim option like the Blue Ember XLR.
 Remember, these are all excellent options for their specific use cases.

 Why you should trust SoundGuys